OULibraries/galileo-architecture/docs/item-import.md

 ```

 # Bagit Import Project Specifics
-## Islandora content models for bagit import project:
-1. book
-2. large image

-## The bag data structure:
-1. Each of the bags is for building for an individual islandora content object and is identified by a unique bag folder name.
-For example, a bag for an islandora book object contains all the original, high-resolution TIFF image files.<br><br>
-1. Each bag also contains an XML metadata file that contains all the metadata information for the TIFF file(s).
-For example, a book bag may contain the metadata file page.xml for the TIFF files. <br><br>
-1. If a bag contains multiple TIFF files, these files have alphanumerically ordered names to generated the pages of books in a correct order. <br><br>
-1. The islandora object metadata file (e.g., islandora book object) is also included in the bags.

 ## The command line importing process:
 1. The importing logic has to be applicable or easily extendable to other islandora content models for future use.<br><br>